Skip to main content

 The Five Rates Side by Side

-Worked example: NZ$70,000 gross salary, 3% employer contribution, full NZ$521.43 Government contribution captured each year.
+Worked example: NZ$70,000 gross salary, employer matched at the 3.5% statutory default (3% on the 3% opt-down row), full NZ$260.72 Government contribution captured each year.
 30-year balance projection assumes a 5% net annual return after fees and PIE tax (illustrative only).

 Your rateAnnual take-home costEmployer addsGovernment addsAnnual total inBalance after 30 years